Edward Kennett: Career

 In 2007, Kennett chose to go back to the Elite League and signed for the Poole Pirates.
 He also finished fourth in the British Speedway Championship which ensured he would be a track reserve again for the British Speedway Grand Prix.
 In September 2007, Kennett was selected to represent Great Britain for the 2007 Under 21-World Cup Final.

 Kennett returned to the Eastbourne Eagles in 2008 and won the Elite League Knockout Cup.
 He also finished as runner-up in the British Speedway Championship to Scott Nicholls and appeared in the British Grand Prix as a wild card.

-On 11 August 2011 Kennett resigned from Coventry Speedway; this was because his silencer was deemed 'illegal' when racing against Lakeside on 6 August.
+He was signed by Coventry in 2010, but resigned from Coventry in 2011 because his silencer was deemed 'illegal' when racing against Lakeside on 6 August.
 Kennett said this was caused by 'a member of his team' who had 'tampered with it'.
 Kennett was banned from racing for 7 days by the SCB and appeared in front of a disciplinary hearing on 16 August where he received a 6-month worldwide ban.

 In 2013 he signed for Premier League Berwick Bandits as a replacement for the injured Ricky Ashworth.
 He has also been named in the Team Great Britain world cup squad along with Chris Harris, Tai Woffinden and Craig Cook.

 In 2022, he rode for the Plymouth Gladiators in the SGB Championship 2022.